Jim Parsons Replaced, Not Playing Sheldon In ‘The Big Bang Theory’ Spinoff

 Sheldon is said to be a single-camera comedy.
 The show, however, has yet to receive an official pilot order from CBS, and Warner Bros.
 TV has not confirmed the casting news.

 CBS and Warner Bros.
-TV have not closed negotiations on Sheldon, and because of that both the parties are not yet officially talking about the Big Bang Theory sequel, according to Deadline.
+TV have not closed negotiations on Sheldon, and because of that, both the parties are not yet officially talking about the Big Bang Theory sequel, according to Deadline.
 The production house and the broadcaster are likely to officially announce the new show once they hammer out The Big Bang Theory’s new renewal agreement.

 The original series continues to be the top-rated comedy series on CBS, and Sheldon has become one of most iconic characters on television.
 The talks of a prequel series centered on 10-year-old Sheldon comes in the tenth season of The Big Bang Theory, which made its debut in 2007.